Deaerator Tank, Types, Working Principle in Detail

 Image source –elprocus

-In the Deaeration system, low-pressure steam is passed into the system through the spray nozzle in feed water to further increase the temperature.
+In the Deaeration system, low-pressure steam is passed into the system through the spray nozzle in the feed water to further increase the temperature.
 Due to the rise in temperature, the solubility of oxygen is decreased, and liberated gases get purge our from the air vent.
 Now, this deaerated boiler feedwater is then pumped into the boiler.

 FAQ (types of deaerator)